Apache Spark on Microsoft Azure HDInsight

-- Enter the Storage URL for the storage (ADLS Gen1 Storage) to use with your connection.
+- Enter the Storage URL for the storage (for example, Microsoft Azure Blob Storage, Microsoft Azure Data Lake Storage, or other primary storage) you want to use with your connection.
 The HTTPS protocol is required for this URL.

 - Enter the Tenant ID GUID.
 This is found in the properties under your Microsoft Azure Active Directory > Properties > Directory ID.

 - Enter the Client ID.
 In Microsoft Azure, this information is also known as an Application ID.
 This is found in the properties under your Microsoft Azure Active Directory > App registrations.
-You can find more information on the Microsoft Documentation > Get application ID and authentication key page.
+More information can be found on the Microsoft Documentation > Get application ID and authentication key page.

 - Enter the Client Secret.
 In Microsoft Azure, this information is generated as an authentication key string from the Application ID.
-You can find more information on the Microsoft Azure Integrating applications with Azure Active Directory page.
+More information can be found on the Microsoft Azure Integrating applications with Azure Active Directory page.